sdiebolt/.dotfiles/README.md

 # Personal dotfiles

 > [!NOTE]
-> These dotfiles are tested and working on Ubuntu 25.10 and Arch Linux.
+> These dotfiles are tested and working on Arch Linux.

 ## Quick Start

 The easiest way to install is using the bootstrap script, which will automatically:
-- Detect your OS (Arch Linux or Ubuntu)
+- Detect your OS (Arch Linux)
 - Install Git and Ansible if needed
 - Clone this repository
 - Run the Ansible playbook